We are investigating how human activities and environmental change can affect marine ecosystems.

 We are investigating how well submarine canyons transport materials from the land into deeper waters surrounding Aotearoa New Zealand.

-We are investigating the effects that suspended sediment from human activities, such as mining and fishing, have on the health and survival of important deep-sea species in the South Taranaki Bight.
-These innovative laboratory experiments will help us understand how resilient species are, and how quickly they can recover.
+We are investigating the effects that suspended sediment from human activities has on the health and survival of deep-sea species in the South Taranaki Bight.

 Latest news and updates

 This Earth Day, we’re celebrating our favourite place on the planet – the ocean.
 We can’t go swimming in it under the current Level 4 lockdown rules, but we can still appreciate it from afar.